johannphilippe/ceraon/README.md

 ## TODO

-- Graph : must have a buffer, and take output when the "process block" is ending (so that only need to pass graph as user data)
+- Change strategy for graph :
+  - Add a list of ordered events to process
+  - In the function generating the list, remove ALL duplicates (due to several connects)
+  - Refresh the list when add node or remove node

+- Case of a graph that upsamples and does not downsample : output bloc size is > to input bloc size : handle it

 - Bloc size adapter : useless.
 Any node could perfectly use a smaller bloc, and perform higher accuracy internally.

 - Move to shared pointer as soon as possible